Sidney Newman

+In the late 1960s he was the guiding light in procuring the Raymond Russell collection of early keyboard instruments and finding a home for them in the University of Edinburgh's St Cecilia's Hall, where once again he played a major part in the original refurbishment of this historic concert hall which now houses the University of Edinburgh's internationally important collection of musical instruments.

 According to The Times, "though a skilled contrapuntist and scholar, notably of Bach, he published little ... but [at the Reid School] was able to sustain the high standards of musicianship, scholarship and performance established during Tovey's reign—indeed he was a less erratic conductor".
 He died, aged 65, only a year after retiring from the Reid chair.